Sumer16/vreme-mobile/README.md

 ## About Vreme

-Vreme is a fully functional weather application developed using the popular React Native framework & designed using NativeWind and TailwindCSS.
+Vreme is a fully functional weather mobile application developed using the popular React Native framework & designed using NativeWind and TailwindCSS.
 This application allows users to check weather for a city and also have a 7-day weather forecast for the city.
 This Weather API is provided by the [WeatherAPI](https://weatherapi.com).

+Here check out the [repo](https://github.com/Sumer16/vreme) for Vreme website that is developed using React & TypeScript.

 ## Vreme Application Screenshots